napari/napari/docs/source/events/rendering.rst

 ^^^^^^^^^^^^^^^^^^

 With today's :class:`~napari.layers.image.image.Image` class there are no tiles or chunks.
-Instead, whenever the camera is panned or zoomed, even a tiny bit, napari fetches all the data needed to draw the entire current canvas.
+Instead, whenever the camera is panned or zoomed napari fetches all the data needed to draw the entire current canvas.
 This actually works amazingly well with local data.
 Fetching the whole canvas of data each time can be quite fast.

 With remote or other high latency data, however, this method can be very slow.
 Even if you pan only a tiny amount, napari has to fetch the whole canvas worth of data, and you cannot interrupt the load to further adjust the camera.

-With ``NAPARI_ASYNC`` performance is the same, however you can interrupt the load by moving the camera at any time.
-This is a nice improvement, but working with slow-loading data is still awkward.
+With ``NAPARI_ASYNC`` overall performance is the same, but the advantage is you can interrupt the load by moving the camera at any time.
+This is a nice improvement, but working with slow-loading data is still slow.
 Most large image viewers improve on this experience with chunks or tiles.
-With chunks or tiles when the image is panned the existing tiles are just translated.
+With chunks or tiles when the image is panned the existing tiles are translated and re-used.
 Then the viewer only needs to fetch tiles which newly slid onto the screen.
 This style of rendering what our ``NAPARI_OCTREE`` flag enables.

 NAPARI_OCTREE
 -------------